 6. Engage, Engage, Engage

-Remember, you need to be there for them when they need you.
+Remember, you need to be there for your audience when they need you.

-Respond to their comments and resolve all their problems as quickly as possible to win their trust.
+Respond to their comments and messages and resolve all their problems as quickly as possible to win their trust and increase your credibility.
 Without earning their trust, you’ll never be able to get them to buy from you.